-- Take this drug with fruit juice (not grapefruit juice).
+- Take this drug with fruit juice (not grapefruit juice) or water.

 - Take at least 30 minutes before or 2 hours after a meal.

-- If you cannot take this drug without eating, eat only a little bit of food 1 hour before or 1 hour after taking this drug.
+- If you cannot take this drug without eating, you can eat a little bit of food (about 1/2 cup) within 1 hour before taking this drug through 1 hour after taking it.